Agent-Hellboy/flask-starter/README.rst

 using
 ------

-open the terminal and type
+Open the terminal and type
     - ``flask-starter-project create your-project-name``
-    - If you want to create a new project with inbuilt auth and admin interface for you use ``create``
+    - If you want to create a new project with an inbuilt auth and admin interface for your use ``create``
     - If you want to add the flask-starter to your existing project use ``add``
     - cd `your-project-name`
-    - create the virtualenv and Install the requirements which is there in `your-project-name`
+    - Create the virtualenv and install the requirements which is there in `your-project-name`
     - run `python3 server.py`
-    - You can use `flask-starter-project create testapp --mode prod` if you want a production ready app
+    - You can use ``flask-starter-project create testapp --mode prod`` if you want a production-ready app

 Project Structure